 "Nick is a powerhouse of beautiful melodic and thematic music, elegantly supported by his understanding and thoughtful use of rich harmonic modalities - A truly humanistic artist with a message.”

-Nicholas is a Brooklyn based Guitarist and Composer who seeks to bring thought provoking and emotionally compelling music to whomever he gets the pleasure of sharing with.
+As a guitarist and composer he seeks to bring thought provoking and emotionally compelling music to whomever he gets the pleasure of sharing with.
 Influenced by musicians from Wayne Shorter to Shai Maestro, The Beatles to Led Zeppelin, Foo Fighters to Circa Survive, he attempts to utilize every part of his musical upbringing and style into his compositions and improvisations.
 He attempts to fuse simple lyrical melodies above intricate harmonies with subtlety shifting rhythms.
 His ultimate goal is to make the intellectually sophisticated sound simple and accessible while still having an explorative, reaching nature.
 And most importantly, creating an emotional connection with the listener.

 In May 2017, he acquired a Bachelors Degree in Jazz Performance from Florida International University, where he graduated Magna Cum Laude.
 He currently is attending New York University, where he is pursuing his Masters of Music degree in Jazz Studies.
 In addition, he is an adjunct instructor of non-degree jazz guitar lessons at NYU.
-He has studied privately with musicians such as Alvaro Bermudez, Tom Lippincott, Gary Campbell, Eric Hofbauer, Ben Schwendener, Ari Hoenig, and Alex Sipiagin.
+He has studied privately with musicians such as Alvaro Bermudez, Tom Lippincott, Gary Campbell, Eric Hofbauer, Ben Schwendener, Ari Hoenig, and Alex Sipiagin, Alan Ferber, and Chris Potter.